microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 3. In a new cell, load the diabetes dataset as data and target (X and y, loaded as a tuple).
 X will be a data matrix, and y will be the regression target.
 Add some print commands to show the shape of the data matrix and its first element:

 > 🎓 A **tuple** is an [ordered list of elements](https://en.wikipedia.org/wiki/Tuple).
+✅ Think a bit about the relationship between the data and the regression target.
+Linear regression predicts relationships between feature X and target variable y.
+Can you find the [target](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) for the diabetes dataset in the documentation?
+What is this dataset demonstrating, given that target?

 ```python
 X, y = datasets.load_diabetes(return_X_y=True)
 print(X.shape)
 print(X[0])
 ```

 You can see that this data has 442 items shaped in arrays of 10 elements:

 ```text